manovG/TradingSystem_validaiton/Rate_Of_Change_System/README.md

 This repository consist of the AFL code (for backtesting the strategy) and .docx file.

 The word file containing information for the basic idea of the system as well as validation procedure for profitability and reliability.

+mq5 file is used for live trading in MT5 platform